awkim2/System-Programming/hw0.md

 char *ptr = "hello";
 *ptr = 'J';
 ```
+Hello”is a read only constant string which cannot be changed

 7. What does `sizeof("Hello\0World")` return?

 ```c
 // Your answer here
 ```
+12

 8. What does `strlen("Hello\0World")` return?

 ```c
 // Your answer here
 ```
+5

 9. Give an example of X such that `sizeof(X)` is 3.